Weather in Kenya in August

 Weather in Kenya in August typically experiences cooler temperatures compared to the preceding months.
 As the country transitions from the peak of its dry season, August brings a gradual increase in rainfall, particularly towards the end of the month.

-The weather during August can be characterized by a mix of sunny days and intermittent showers, especially in regions like Nairobi, the Rift Valley, and the Western Kenya highlands.
+The weather during August can be characterised by a mix of sunny days and intermittent showers, especially in regions like Nairobi, the Rift Valley, and the Western Kenya highlands.

-August falls within Kenya's high season for tourism, primarily due to the favorable wildlife viewing conditions in popular national parks such as the Maasai Mara and Amboseli.
-However, travelers should be prepared for potential disruptions to outdoor activities and transportation due to the occasional rainfall.
+August falls within Kenya's high season for tourism, primarily due to the favourable wildlife viewing conditions in popular national parks such as the Maasai Mara and Amboseli.
+However, travellers should be prepared for potential disruptions to outdoor activities and transportation due to the occasional rainfall.

 Overall, August can be a great time to visit Kenya for wildlife enthusiasts, despite the possibility of occasional showers.